 Requesting a Non-Academic Withdrawal

-- Review all policies pertaining to non-academic withdrawals.
+- Review all policies below pertaining to non-academic withdrawals.

 - Fill out a Withdrawal Request Form explaining the specific request and reasons.
 Only written materials and verifiable, third-party documentation can be used by the Undergraduate Academic Affairs Office to reach a decision.